sweattep/modern_quotes/README.md

 >Do what you gotta do but know you gotta change, try to find a way to make it out the game

+>Peace requires us to surrender our illusions of control.

 >Math is the opposite of learning by example

 >The best professional wrestling needs to pretend to be real, when it stops pretending to be real, which is all of what they're doing today, it's ridiculous.